CTXz/SublimeSSH/README.md

-# Sublime Text SSH Plug-In
+# Sublime Text 3 SSH Forwarding Plug-In

 This is a simple SSH Plug-In for Sublime Text 3 that allows the user to edit remote SSH files straight from Sublime Text 3.
-It support editing of mutiple filesh from even mutiple servers.
+It support editing of mutiple files from even mutiple servers.

 Please note that this Plug-In only supports Linux machines at the moment

 ## Installation
-Before you install this plug in you will require the following tools for your Linux Distribtuion :
+Before you install this Plug-In you will require the following tools for your Linux Distribtuion :
 ```
 ssh
 sshpass